Firefighters tackle Aberdeen flat fire

-Aberdeen & Aberdeenshire Firefighters tackle Aberdeen flat fire Nobody was injured as a result of the blaze.
-By Michelle Henderson March 15 2025, 2:45 pm March 15 2025, 2:45 pm Share Firefighters tackle Aberdeen flat fire Share via Facebook Twitter Whatsapp Messenger Linkedin Email Post link https://www.pressandjournal.co.uk/fp/news/aberdeen-aberdeenshire/6714832/firefighters-called-to-aberdeen-flat-fire-rosemount/ Copy Link 0 comment Police, firefighters and paramedics were pictured at the scene.
+News Firefighters tackle Aberdeen flat fire It is understood the Rosemount blaze started in a bedroom By Michelle Henderson March 15 2025, 2:45 pm March 15 2025, 2:45 pm Share Firefighters tackle Aberdeen flat fire Share via Facebook Twitter Whatsapp Messenger Linkedin Email Post link https://www.pressandjournal.co.uk/fp/news/6714832/firefighters-called-to-aberdeen-flat-fire-rosemount/ Copy Link 0 comment Police, firefighters and paramedics were pictured at the scene.
 Image: Fubar News.
-Firefighters have extinguished a blaze in an Aberdeen flat.
-Crews were called to Rosemount Place shortly after 1pm today following reports of a fire within a bedroom.
+Residents had to be evacuated after a blaze broke out in an Aberdeen flat at the weekend.
+Fire crews were called to Rosemount Place shortly after 1pm on Saturday following reports of a fire within a bedroom.
 Three appliances from North Anderson Drive and Central fire stations were scrambled to the scene.
 Police and paramedics were also in attendance.
 The city centre road was closed as firefighters worked to extinguish the flames.
 Officers confirmed everyone who was inside was safely removed and there are no reports of any injuries.
 Firefighters attended the scene of a flat fire in Aberdeen.
 Image: Chris Sumner/ DC Thomson.
-Firefighters battle flat fire in Aberdeen The Scottish Fire and Rescue Service was first made aware of the fire in Aberdeen at 1.13pm this afternoon.
-Two appliances remained at the scene to dampen down hotspots.
-They had left the scene by 2.45pm.
-Meanwhile, police attended to control traffic in the area.
-A police spokesperson said: “Around 1.20pm on Saturday, March 15, police were called to assist with road closures following a fire in a flat in Rosemount Place, Aberdeen.
+Firefighters battle flat fire in Aberdeen The Scottish Fire and Rescue Service was first made aware of the fire in Aberdeen at 1.13pm.
+Two appliances remained at the scene for a time to dampen down hotspots.
+Police, meanwhile, attended to control traffic in the area.
+A police spokesperson said: “At about 1.20pm on Saturday, police were called to assist with road closures following a fire in a flat in Rosemount Place.
 “People from the flat were removed but there are no reports of any injury.
 “There would appear to be no suspicious circumstances surrounding the fire.”

 Conversation